 FUNctional Switching

-FUNctional Switching is an approach to developing switch skills developed by Charlie Danger in collaboration with CENMAC and Kezia Hesketh at Ace Centre.
+FUNctional Switching is an approach to developing switch skills created through a CENMAC and Ace Centre collaboration.

-The focus of FUNctional Switching is the use of fun activities that encourage engagement with peers and family members while developing switch skills.
-The five stages to FUNctional Switching are clear and easy to follow.
+The focus of FUNctional Switching is the use of fun activities that encourage engagement between the learner, their peers, and family members while developing switch skills.
+The five stages of FUNctional Switching are clear and easy to follow.

-Learning to use switches can be thought of like learning to drive a manual car.
-The early stages get you moving, but after that, the gears can be shifted around based on context and activity.
+Learning to use switches is like learning to drive a manual car.
+The early gears get you moving, but after that, you can shift around the gears based on context and activity.

-Our first gear is the important place to begin.
-Just like you can't start driving without first gear, you can't begin switch work without understanding cause and effect.
+First Gear is the initial stage and is all about cause and effect.
+Just like driving, you can't start without first gear, so it is important that you do not begin switch work before establishing that the learner understands cause and effect.
 This is the foundational skill that everything else builds on.

-Gears 2 to 5 are all about refining and expanding switch use.
-You don't always need to use them in order.
+Second to Fifth Gears are all about refining and expanding to find at least two reliable movements to activate a switch.
+You do not always need to use them in order.
 Sometimes you cruise through all the gears in sequence; sometimes you skip straight to a higher gear, depending on the task and motivation.
 Other times, you might shift down for more control.
 Every gear has its place.

 Why Learn Switches?

-Switches are very useful for people with physical and/or intellectual difficulties.
+Switches are very useful for learners with physical and/or intellectual difficulties.
 They can be used to:

 - Play video games